roni5/chip8_java/README.md

 \# `ESC` button quits the emulator.
 Closing the LWJGL window does the same.

-\# The hexadecimal (0-F) keypad of the original CHIP-8 is mapped as follows.
+\# The hexadecimal (0-F) keypad of the original CHIP-8 is mapped on a modern keyboard as follows.
+Note that keys 2-4-6-8 are used for directional control (arrow keys) in most games.

 ###ORIGINAL: